How To Descaler a Tube Heat Exchanger

 - Your heat exchanger can now be returned to service.

 This procedure is for off-line cleanings only; please contact Goodway Technologies for instructions to perform a clean-in-place cleaning.

 - Follow all local regulations for discharge.

 - Follow all plant personal protective equipment guidelines as determined by your health & safety team.

-- ScaleBreak formulas have very minimal corrosion rates, however, the application of ScaleBreak may reveal pre-existing under-deposit corrosion (UD).
-This type of corrosion can present itself in the form of pitting, pinholes or similar types of damage.
+- ScaleBreak formulas have very minimal corrosion rates; however, the application of ScaleBreak may reveal pre-existing under-deposit corrosion (UD).
+This type of corrosion can present itself in pitting, pinholes, or similar types of damage.